19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 Limitation on right to wind up voluntarily

 59\.
-Where a petition has been presented to the Court to wind up a limited liability partnership on the ground that it is unable to pay its debts the limited liability partnership shall not, without the leave of the Court, resolve that it be wound up voluntarily.
+Where an application has been made to the Court to wind up a limited liability partnership on the ground that it is unable to pay its debts the limited liability partnership shall not, without the leave of the Court, resolve that it be wound up voluntarily.

 Part IV